BlinkUX/sequelize-mock/docs/api/utils.md

 ###  Return
-Returns <String> singular version of the given word
+`String`: singular version of the given word